Search This Blog

 Pre-Tornado The Joplin, Missouri neighborhood where the author grew up.
 Google Maps

 The tornado that destroyed my hometown was born in an otherwise unremarkable atmospheric collision over the American Central Plains.
-On May 22, 2011, a geostationary satellite 22,300 miles overhead recorded a large collection of cloud lines drifting over southeastern Kansas.
-At around 2 p.m, one of the cloud lines exploded, like a cartographic-scale dry-ice bomb.
-Dense white vapors poured from nothing, and over the next five hours the National Oceanic and Atmospheric Administration monitored the growing supercell thunderstorm as it drifted toward a three-letter abbreviation on the map: “JLN.”
+On May 22, 2011, a geostationary satellite 22,300 miles overhead recorded an extensive collection of cloud lines drifting over southeastern Kansas.
+At around 2 p.m., one of the cloud lines exploded like a cartographic-scale dry-ice bomb.
+Dense white vapours poured from nothing, and over the next five hours, the National Oceanic and Atmospheric Administration monitored the growing supercell thunderstorm as it drifted toward a three-letter abbreviation on the map: “JLN.”

 Just after 5 p.m., two storm chasers driving toward the western edge of Joplin, Missouri, spotted a translucent set of tendrils reaching down from the storm’s low black thunderhead.
 Almost as quickly as they formed, the tendrils disappeared.
 And then things took a turn.
 A dark blob half a mile wide congealed and dropped from the clouds.
 As it touched the ground, it filled with sparks from ruptured power lines, like a jar of fireflies.
 At 5:41, the National Weather Service office in Springfield, Missouri, issued this alert: NUMEROUS REPORTS OF TORNADO ON THE GROUND WEST OF JOPLIN AND POWER FLASHES.

 When the storm hit Joplin, the winds inside the funnel were spinning faster than 200 mph—yet the whole column was crawling forward at less than 10 mph, giving it time to wood-chip everything beneath it.
-The tornado produced a good deal of incredible, EF-5-worthy damage in the office park that surrounded St. John’s Hospital, one of the region’s major medical centers.
+The tornado produced great incredible EF-5-worthy damage in the office park surrounding St. John’s Hospital, one of the region’s major medical centres.
 In 45 seconds, it shifted the nine-story structure four inches off its foundation.

-By then, the tornado was three quarters of a mile wide.
-As it tacked slightly to the north, it flattened a downtrodden swath of old Main Street.
+By then, the tornado was three-quarters of a mile wide.
+It tacked slightly to the north, flattened a downtrodden swath of old Main Street.
 After gnawing through half a dozen intervening residential blocks, the tornado hit Joplin High School, a recently refurbished brick complex at the town’s middle-class core.
-Security cameras intended to monitor lunch-hour skippers now recorded surges of water that rendered the parking lot indistinguishable from a harbor in a hurricane.
+Security cameras intended to monitor lunch-hour skippers now recorded surges of water that rendered the parking lot indistinguishable from a harbour in a hurricane.
 Inside, chairs and papers swarmed as the walls began to collapse.

-May 23, 2011: The exact same neighborhood, pictured the day after the deadliest single tornado in modern history.
-Most of the damaged areas were unrecognizable even to lifelong residents.
-Click here to get a bigger view.
-Aaron Fuhrman/Flickr Editorial/Getty Images
+May 23, 2011: The exact same neighbourhood, pictured the day after the deadliest single tornado in modern history.
+Most of the damaged areas were unrecognisable even to lifelong residents.

 Meteorologists watching radar screens at a safe remove now saw a white-pink blob representing the tornado’s swirl of debris swing through the rest of the city like a wrecking ball.
 But when it reached the open pasture at Joplin’s eastern edge, the tornado—as if it had been fueled by manmade structures and was now depleted—delivered a few dying spasms and vanished.